dwin0/blog/content/blog/webserver/index.en.md

 ![browser window, which displays a web page with a title and an image](./web-server-website.jpg)

+The complete code is available on <a href="https://www.buymeacoffee.com/l/webserver" target="_blank">buymeacoffee.com</a>.
+This supports me to write more articles.
+Thanks!

 ---

 Note: The listed rules are extremly simplified.
 The procedure does not work if a web page has many CSS files or images.
 There are better rules for delivering files.